All Products

 Note

-This configuration applies to all domain names under the site.
-If you want to enable SSL/TLS encryption for only specific domain names, you can add a rule.
-For more information, see SSL/TLS Rules.
+This configuration applies to all domain names associated with the website.
+To enable SSL/TLS encryption for only specific domain names, add a rule for those domains.
+For more information, see SSL/TLS rules.

 image

-After you configure the certificate and enable SSL/TLS, you can verify the configuration by accessing a resource over HTTPS in a browser.
-If a lock icon appears next to the URL, this indicates that HTTPS acceleration is active.
+After configuring the certificate and enabling SSL/TLS, you can verify the setup by accessing your website over HTTPS in a web browser.
+If a lock icon appears next to the URL, HTTPS security is active.

 p3701